 - Starting from the bottom of the rectangle, roll the dough into a tight log, seal the end seams shut, and make sure it is seam-side down.

-- Cover each pan with oiled plastic wrap and allow the pizza scrolls to puff up for about 2-4 hours.
+- Cover the pan with oiled plastic wrap and allow the pizza scrolls to puff up for about 2-4 hours.

 Bake the sourdough pizza scrolls